 Further, products can receive praise for their “muscular yet controlled bass,” “airy midrange,” and their “textured but smooth treble.”
 You might read about “harmonic textures, insight, refined soundstage, and incredibly lush liquidity.”
 Does any of this actually mean anything?
 Not really—certainly not with any specificity.

-The language used in audio equipment reviews is often vague to the point of being meaningless, and seemingly driven by creating the illusion that high-fidelity sound reproduction is some kind of dark art accessible only to those who burn piles of cash.
+The language used in audio equipment reviews is often vague to the point of being meaningless, and seemingly driven by creating the illusion that high-fidelity sound reproduction is some kind of dark art accessible only to those who have piles of cash to burn.
 While the creation of sound for our listening pleasure does involve elements of both art and technology, that doesn’t mean qualifying the playback performance is outside the realm of scientific purview.

 What’s so hard about describing sound?